 INJURED IN ACCIDENT – ROTATOR CUFF TEAR INJURY ATTORNEY

 Our personal injury lawyers regularly represent clients who have sustained a rotator cuff injury after a motor vehicle crash, a fall, or other accident.
-Most cases involve a rotator cuff tear, but there other types of rotator cuff injury as well.
+Most cases involve a rotator cuff tear, but there are other types of rotator cuff injury as well.

 What is a rotator cuff injury?

 The shoulder is a ball and socket where the arm bone (humerus) is kept in the shoulder socket by a network of four muscles (the rotator cuff) which help move and stabilize the shoulder joint.
 Damage to any or all of the four muscles and the ligaments that attach these muscles to bone can occur because of acute accident injury, either from a direct impact to the shoulder or when you use your hands or arms to brace yourself so that your shoulder absorbs the impact.
 This damage can cause significant pain and decreased mobility of the shoulder joint.
-Our lawyers understand that a rotator cuff injury from an accident can actually be quite disabling, requiring compensation for medical bills, lost time from work, and other compensation.
+Our top MN lawyers understand that a rotator cuff injury from an accident can actually be quite disabling, requiring compensation for medical bills, lost time from work, and other compensation.

 The severity of a shoulder injury from an accident can range from a mild strain and inflammation of the muscles or tendons, to a tear of the rotator cuff.
 A rotator cuff tear is where one of the rotator cuff tendons tear and is no longer attached to the head of the arm bone.
 The tear can be a partial tear, where the tendon is not fully severed, or a full-thickness tear, where the tendon completely detaches from the bone.
 A torn rotator cuff after an accident is an injury our attorneys take seriously, and we will work with your medical providers to properly document your case so you can receive the compensation you are entitled to.